This country-specific Q&A provides an overview to tax laws and regulations that may occur in Norway.

 Are different vehicles for carrying on business, such as companies, partnerships, trusts, etc, recognised as taxable entities?
 What entities are transparent for tax purposes and why are they used?

 Trusts may not be formed under Norwegian law.
-Generally, trusts formed under the law of another jurisdiction would be recognised for tax purposes and would be regarded as being a separate taxable entity.
+Trusts formed under the law of other jurisdictions is generally recognised for tax purposes and regarded as separate taxable entities.

 Is liability to business taxation based upon a concepts of fiscal residence or registration?
 Is so what are the tests?